Customizing your IDE

 User-specific settings

 Conveyor also supports adding user-specific settings.
-You have to configure these settings once.
+You only have to configure these settings once.

 When you configure/update your user-specific settings, every newly created IDE will include them.